Andrew Wiggins's Success and Achievements in Timeline

 In May 2013, Andrew Wiggins was named Mr. Basketball USA and was ranked the number one high school basketball player by SLAM magazine.

-On January 13, 2014, Andrew Wiggins scored 17 points and collected 19 rebounds in a 77–70 victory over Iowa State, becoming only the second freshman in 15 years to achieve those numbers in a win against a ranked opponent.
+On January 13, 2014, Andrew Wiggins scored 17 points and collected 19 rebounds in a 77–70 victory over Iowa State, becoming only the second freshman in the last 15 years to amass those numbers in a win against a ranked opponent.

-On January 22, 2014, Andrew Wiggins was named a Top 25 Finalist for the John R. Wooden Men's Player of the Year award.
+On January 22, 2014, Andrew Wiggins was named a Top 25 Finalist for the John R. Wooden Men's Player of the Year award by the Los Angeles Athletic Club.

-On March 8, 2014, Andrew Wiggins scored 41 points against West Virginia, the most for a Big 12 Conference freshman since Michael Beasley in 2008.
+On March 8, 2014, Andrew Wiggins scored 41 points against West Virginia, which was the most for a Big 12 Conference freshman since Michael Beasley scored 44 points against Baylor in 2008.

 On June 26, 2014, Andrew Wiggins was selected first overall in the NBA draft by the Cleveland Cavaliers, becoming the second Canadian picked number one in the draft.